skip to Main Content

 Farmers often grow more than they can sell to ensure they will have enough for their customers.
 Additionally, farmers cannot sell some produce because of imperfect appearances (small, misshapen, scarred).
 This surplus food gets tilled back into the earth, which helps build soil but does not directly help to feed people.

-Check our Events Calendar for up-to-date gleaning opportunities.
+1. Check our Events Calendar for up-to-date gleaning opportunities (July-November).

-To schedule an educational or agency glean, or if you are a grower with food you’d like for us to glean, contact Cara at csilverberg@feedwma.org.
+3. To schedule a private group glean, or if you are a grower with food you’d like for us to glean, contact Cara at csilverberg@feedwma.org.

 Back To Top